 Coast to Coast Itinerary

-The first day is your arrival day & cycling begins the following morning.
+The first day is your arrival day and cycling begins the following morning.
 Details of your accommodation will be provided & we will meet for an evening meal if you are able to attend.
-Cycling begins at 9.00 the following morning to allow a nice pace for the first days ride to Keswick.
+Cycling begins at 9.00 the following morning to allow a nice pace for the first days ride to Penrith.

-After a good nights rest in Greystoke we will be cycling by soaring Lake District Fells such as Saddleback, Clough Head and Great Mell combined with traffic free and quiet lanes make this section of the CTC truly memorable.
-The town of Penrith marks the start of a tough section; a climb to Langwathby and then a further climb onto Hartside Height at nearly 600 metres.
-The terrain becomes a little easier as we descend to our second nights stop in the Pennine village of Stanhope.
+After a good nights rest in Penrith we will be cycling by soaring Lake District Fells such as Saddleback, Clough Head and Great Mell combined with traffic free and quiet lanes make this section of the CTC truly memorable.
+A climb away from Penrith marks the start of a tough section; a climb to Langwathby and then a further climb onto Hartside Height at nearly 600 metres.
+The terrain becomes a little easier as we descend to our final nights stop in the Pennine village of Stanhope.

 Stanhope - Tynemouth